 - The public can view the status of court cases on masscourts.org.
 Click here to see how to search court dockets online.

-- This video provides an overview on how court users can get help remotely from Trial Court Law Libraries and Court Service Centers, which provide guidance M-F between 9am and 12pm.
-After 12pm, court users can call the Trial Court Helpline or contact their local courthouse.
-Brochures are available in seven languages and video resources are available in Spanish, Cape Verdean, and Portuguese.
+- Court users can get help remotely from Trial Court Law Libraries and Court Service Centers, which provide guidance M-F between 9am and 12pm.
+Brochures are available in ten languages.

 The Bottom Line

 - Through March 31, 2023, courts must delay non-payment eviction cases while a tenant’s application for rental assistance is pending.